minishmaker/randomizer/README.md

 This program takes The Legend of Zelda: The Minish Cap and randomizes the location of items to provide a replayable experience.
 Logic is used to dictate where items are placed in order to create a completable playthrough, without the need of glitches or fear of being unable to progress.
 The randomizer guarantees that a glitchless path through the game is possible, however this path might not be obvious and it is up to the player to figure out where they need to go.
 Under Default/Beginner settings nothing will be too complicated, but by adding more settings you will have to search more thoroughly for items and use those items in more creative/unintuitive ways.
 The game has 7 Dungeons, Dark Hyrule Castle is the final dungeon and will normally be the end of your quest, and 6 other dungeons in the world (yes we count Royal Crypt as a dungeon).
 Most settings will have 4 Elements shuffled between the 6 Dungeons of the game which must be collected to gain acces to Dark Hyrule Castle, Check your map at any point to see where they reside.
 You can press `SELECT` when selecting a map quadrant to zoom into the dungeon view and vice versa.
 This game is originally completely linear, a lot of work has been put in to open up the world and allow playthroughs in a multitude of different paths.
-Many 'Quality of Life' changes have been made to aid the player:
+Many 'Quality of Life' changes have been made to aid the player, some of which can be toggled on or off in the settings:
 - Cutscenes and Textbox Triggers (especially those pesky ones where Ezlo tells you the solution to a puzzle) have been removed.
 - Text advances at an incredible speed while simply holding any button.
 - Recently collected items are displayed at the bottom left corner of the screen.